openconfig/reference/rpc/gnmi/gnmi-specification.md

 *   `subscription` - a set of `Subscription` messages that indicate the set of paths associated with the subscription list.
 *   `mode` -  the type of subscription that is being created.
 This may be `ONCE` (described in [3.5.1.5.1](#3515-1-once-subscriptions)); `STREAM` (described in [3.5.1.5.2](#3-5-1-5-2-stream-subscriptions)); or `POLL` (described in [3.5.1.5.3](#3-5-1-5-3-poll-subscriptions)).
 The default value for the mode field is `STREAM`.
 *   `prefix`-  a common prefix that is applied to all paths specified within the message as per the definition in [Section 2.4.1](#241-path-prefixes).
 The default prefix is null.
-*   `use_aliases`- a boolean flag indicating whether the client accepts target aliases via the subscription channel.
+*   `use_aliases`- a boolean flag indicating whether the client accepts target aliases via the subscription RPC.
 In the case that such aliases are accepted, the logic described in [Section 2.4.2](#242-path-aliases) is utilised.
 By default, path aliases created by the target are not supported.
 *   `qos` - a field describing the packet marking that is to be utilised for the responses to the subscription that is being created.
 This field has a single sub-value, `marking`, which indicates the DSCP value as a 32-bit unsigned integer.
 If the `qos` field is not specified, the device should export telemetry traffic using its default DSCP marking for management-plane traffic.
 *   `allow_aggregation` - a boolean value used by the client to allow schema elements that are marked as eligible for aggregation to be combined into single telemetry update messages.
 By default, aggregation MUST NOT be used.
 *   `use_models` - a `ModelData` message (as specified in [Section 2.6.1](#261-the-modeldata-message)) specifying the schema definition modules that the target should use when creating a subscription.
 When specified, the target MUST only consider data elements within the defined set of schema models as defined in [Section 2.6](#26-schema-definition-models).
 When `use_models` is not specified, the target MUST consider all data elements that are defined in all schema modules that it supports.
 *   `updates_only` - a boolean that causes the server to send only updates to the current state.
 When set to true, the target MUST not transmit the current state of the paths that the client has subscribed to, but rather should send only updates to them.
 For `STREAM` subscriptions, an update occurs upon the next sample (in the case of `SAMPLE` subscriptions), or upon the next value change for `ON_CHANGE` subscriptions.
 For `POLL` and `ONCE` subscriptions, the target should send only the `sync_response` message, before proceeding to process poll requests (in the case of `POLL`) or closing the RPC (in the case of `ONCE`)."
+*   `extension` - a repeated field used to carry gNMI extensions, as per the description in [Section 2.7](#27-gnmi-extensions).

 A client generating a `SubscriptionList` message MUST include the `subscription` field - which MUST be a non-empty set of `Subscription` messages, all other fields are optional.